New Client Access Rules for Exchange Online

 Constructing and deploying smart links ensures that your users enjoy a consistent SSO experience.
 Once you start using the link above as a start page, not only they will see a lot less authentication prompts, but most issues with mapped SPO drives should magically disappear!

-There are other methods of ensuring persistent SSO, such as the one described here, so smart links are certainly not a must-have solution.
+There are other methods of ensuring persistent SSO, so smart links are certainly not a must-have solution.
 Nevertheless, smart links offer a simple way to make sure the KMSI checkbox is ticked with every login.

 Smart links facilitate seamless sign-on or consistent SSO experience for your Office 365 services.
 Even with the advent of the features such as pass-through authentication, smart links remain relevant.
 If anything, one can argue that there is even greater need for them now that we have modern authentication and every request is served on the passive endpoint.

 Another great source of information are the AD FS whitepapers from Microsoft.

 One area where smart links can’t help is the case of multi-factor authentication.
 As emphasized above, the idea behind smart links is to eliminate user interaction, so if you have deployed a solution that requires the user to insert a smart card or enter a code as a form of second-factor authentication, using smart links will not have the desired result.

 Smart links can be used for more than just Office 365 authentication.
 If your organization uses AD FS or any other federated authentication solution, chances are you can improve the sign-in experience of your users by deploying smart links for use with other applications as well.